 There is no need to add complicated menu items that come with icons, and other things that no one needs.
 In a previous post, I’ve talked about the menu icons and their use.

 Many platforms offer great options to add images in every menu link.
 But, when you think about speed, you will find that these options are useless, and just a waste of time for you, and for your users.
-And also, for search engine crawlers, that will spend more time crawling your website with problems.
+And also, search engine crawlers will spend more time crawling your website with problems.

 7. Test your website across different devices

 This important because of the role of mobile devices these days.
 Everyone uses a smartphone and people can visit your site from a tablet also, So, it’s better to verify that your theme that, should be responsive, looks correctly across these different devices.
 Then, navigate on your site as a user, and test everything, like buttons or links.

 I won’t talk about the CSS and HTML tricks that can break the theme in many cases.
 Just use one of the above services and you will get the same results but without problems.